Effective date: June 5, 2018

 For the current policy effective August 31, 2017 to June 4, 2018, click here.

-Nauto Global Limited, an Irish registered company will provide the Services to Nauto’s Customers in the European Union, and Nauto, Inc., a US company, will provide Nauto’s customers with the Services in all other countries .
+Nauto Global Limited, an Irish registered company, will provide the Services to Nauto’s Customers in the European Union, and Nauto, Inc., a United States company, will provide Nauto’s customers with the Services in all other countries.
 Details of these Nauto companies are set out at the end of this Policy.

-Nauto may, on behalf of its customers, collect and analyse information (including personal information) about users (such as drivers and passengers) of the Services and other individuals (such as members of the public whose images may be captured by the Services).
-This content and information is referred to in this Policy as “Customer Data” and is controlled by Nauto’s customers.
+Nauto may, on behalf of its customers, collect and analyze information (including personal information) about users (such as drivers and passengers) of the Services and other individuals (such as members of the public whose images may be captured by the Services).
+This content and information is referred to in this Policy as “Customer Data” and is controlled by Nauto’s customers .
 To the extent that Nauto captures, stores and analyses Customer Data, Nauto does so on behalf of its customers.

 The Nauto device is an intelligent camera and sensor system that allows the collection of internal and external event data from vehicles in order to improve driver safety and fleet operations.
 Nauto devices use camera and sensor technology to scan a driver’s environment and collect information.
 The device’s cameras are both inward and outward facing.
 In addition to capturing video clips and images of drivers and passengers, the Nauto device also collects the following types of information: